SubodhShil/Phitron/Semester 1/Course 3/Week 5 - Binary Tree/Module 18 - Operations on Binary Tree/README.md

 ### **Binary tree height**

 The number of nodes in the longest path from the root to any leaf node.

+The lowest height tree can have is 1.
+In this case, that tree would have only one node.

+### Diameter of a binary tree
+Diameter is a longest path between any two nodes of a binary tree.